 – The U.S. Environmental Protection Agency’s (EPA) Office of Environmental Justice

-Over the past few years, the environmental justice (EJ) movement has linked the plight of EJ populations to social and environmental health hazards and has attempted to demonstrate ways environmental data access and information sharing can address these problems at the local level.
+The environmental justice (EJ) movement has linked the plight of EJ populations to social and environmental health hazards and has attempted to demonstrate ways environmental data access and information sharing can address these problems at the local level.